 When preparing a construction site, having a stable ground base is crucial.
 This is where structural fill dirt comes into play.
-This refers to the compactable soil used to fill in excavated areas or build up ground elevation so that buildings, roads, or landscaping features have a solid foundation.
+This refers to the compactable soil used to fill excavated areas or raise ground elevation, so that buildings, roads, or landscaping features have a solid foundation.
 In this article, we’ll explore what fill dirt is, how it differs from topsoil, the benefits, and practical tips for using it in foundations and landscaping.
 We’ll also discuss how to source quality fill dirt and best practices for installation, all in a technical yet accessible way.

 What is Fill Dirt (Structural Fill)?

-It comes from subsoil and is mainly composed of inorganic material like clay, sand, silt, and small rocks, with minimal organic matter.
+It comes from the subsoil and is mainly composed of inorganic materials such as clay, sand, silt, and small rocks, with minimal organic matter.
 The lack of organic material is intentional and essential, as any organic debris in fill dirt can decompose over time, creating voids and causing the ground to settle.
-Sometimes called an engineering fill soil, it is fill dirt that is selected and placed with the specific purpose of supporting structures.
+Sometimes called engineering fill soil, it is fill dirt selected and placed with the specific purpose of supporting structures.
 It usually consists of a well-graded mixture of materials that, when properly compacted, will form a stable, load-bearing layer.
 In other words, structural fill is engineered to possess the ideal properties to support heavy loads without excessive settlement.

 Key Benefits of Structural Fill Dirt